Coffee Bean Shell

 The Coffee Bean Shell is very similar to Solander’s Trivia Shell, Trivia solandri (larger in stature with ribs that do not cross the midline).

-Coffee Bean Shell, Pusula pediculus, on the right, versus Solander’s Trivia Shell, Trivia solandri.
+Coffee Bean Shell, Pusula californiana, on the right, versus Solander’s Trivia Shell, Trivia solandri.
 Photograph courtesy of Bob Hillis, Irvins, Utah.

 Habitat and Distribution: Coffee Beans are found under rocks, in the intertidal zone, and at depths up to 15 m (50 feet).
-They are a temperate to tropical Eastern Pacific species.
-They are found in all Mexican waters of the Pacific Ocean south to Acapulco, Guerrero but are absent from the northern parts of the Gulf of California.
+They are a temperate to tropical Eastern Pacific species that have a limited distribution in Mexican waters of the Pacific Ocean being found in all coastal waters north of Acapulco, Guerrero, however they are absent from the northern parts of the Sea of Cortez.

 Ecology and Behavior: Coffee Beans are predators that feed primarily on compound tunicates.
 They are gonochoric and reproduce sexually.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Coffee Bean has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Cypraea californiana, Cypraea californica, Pusula californiana, Pusula californica, Pusula californica loochooensis, Pusula loochooensis, and Trivia californiana.